Share

 Etsy’s popularity is both the biggest draw and challenge for artists.
 On one hand, it gives you exposure to one of the largest audiences of craft and art enthusiasts on the internet.
 But on the other, it also facilitates one of the largest groups of artists trying to make a living off of selling their work, which can make it a challenge to break into and get your art in front of the right people online.

-To sell prints on Etsy, you’re going to need to create an Etsy shop.
+To sell prints on Etsy, the first step is understanding how to sell on Etsy by setting up your own shop.
 Once you’re done doing that, you can proceed to list your products (do not forget to include the highest possible quality photos), and start marketing your work and raking in that cash.
 For those who do not know their way around marketing, fear not!
 Etsy has a variety of tools to help get your art in front of the right audience.
 Additionally, in terms of fees, the platform charges a nominal listing fee.
 If your art gets sold, you’ll have to pay a 5% transaction fee and a 3%+ $0.25 payment processing fee.
 There are also additional advertising fees if you want to promote your products on the Etsy platform or off-site.

 Society6